josh-wong/josh-wong.github.io/blog/about/index.md

-# About Josh
+# About

 ![josh-wong](https://github.com/josh-wong.png){ align=right width="150" }

 Hey there!
-My name is **Josh**, and I'm a technical writer and knowledge management specialist living and working in Tokyo🗼🗾
+My name is **Josh Wong**, and I'm a technical writer and knowledge management specialist living and working in Tokyo🗼🗾

-I enjoy writing, improving user experiences, learning new things, and sharing knowledge💡
+I enjoy writing, sharing knowledge, improving user experiences, and learning new things💡

 ## Why `080f53.com`?